peteray-dev/peteray-dev/README.md

 I have a big passion for coding while exploring new technologies and improving my skills.
 My areas of interest include:

-- Data Science & Engineering
+- Data Science
 - Software Development
-- Machine Learning
+- Machine Learning Engineering